port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/examples.md

 :::

 :::tip Include Inherited and Invited Members
-You can also specify a `includeInheritedMembers` flag to control the inclusion of inherited members in the member data.
+You can also specify the `includeInheritedMembers` flag to control the inclusion of inherited members in the member data.
 By default, this parameter is set to `false`, and the integration will sync only direct members without inherited members.

 ```yaml